-With the release of Android 4.4 — KitKat — on Google's new Nexus 5 smartphone, we wanted to take a look back through the years at how Andy Rubin’s brainchild has evolved into the industry titan that it is today.
+With the developer preview of Android "L," announced at Google's IO conference on July 25th and coming to devices this fall, we wanted to take a look back through the years at how Andy Rubin’s brainchild has evolved into the industry titan that it is today.
 What’s changed?
 What has (sometimes stubbornly) stayed the same?

 Where it all began